 Application Modernization Challenges

-Any application modernization strategy faces numerous inherent difficulties, and each of these issues has an effect on the quest for the best application modernization vendors for a specific enterprise.
+Any application modernization challenges faces numerous inherent difficulties, and each of these issues affects the quest for the best application modernization vendors for a specific enterprise.
+These difficulties include the following:

 1) In the Long Run, Projects Lead to Vendor Lock-in